SmartBoy84/frhop/README.md

 # `frhop` vs `nut`
 - Speed-wise it's slightly faster; ~10% faster.
-- Pure rust + completely static - no fiddling with `pip` + all platforms supports
+- Pure rust + completely static - no fiddling with `pip` on non-Windows platforms
 - Only `nut`'s USB functionality implemented
 - `nut` requires filenames to contain TitleID, `frhop` can extract from `nsp`
 - Couple of other QoL improvements that should fix hangs `USB` users may have experienced with `nut`

 # Limitations
-Tinfoil's USB interface can be a bit finicky at times, here are the most common ones.
+Tinfoil's USB interface can be a bit finicky at times, here are the most common issues.
 Note, everything here affects `nut.py` as well.
 - USB connection may not be restored if you unplug and replug the Switch with Tinfoil opened - restart Tinfoil or put the Switch to sleep and wake again
 - Tinfoil only gets NSP listing at the start, to update you must close/re-open the app
 - Tinfoil is (tragically) one-threaded - concurrent downloads not possible
-- Once you connect USB, Tinfoil will freeze for 1-2 seconds as it parses the NSP headers to extract key info
+- Once you connect USB, Tinfoil will freeze for 1-2 seconds as it parses the NSP headers to extract info

 # USB driver
 Depending on your platform, driver setup may be required.